spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Events.md

 }, this)
 ````

-You can add errors to the `messages` property of the `ExcelUpload` control.
+You can add errors to the `messages` property of the `SpreadsheetUpload` control.
 After the event the upload is canceled and the errors are displayed in the error dialog.
 With the method `addArrayToMessages` you can add errors to the `messages` property.
 It expects an array of objects with the following properties:

 - `title` - the title of the error